 The results of the Danish Student Survey are also used by the Ministry of Higher Education and Science in relation to:

-The Danish Student Survey is a new title that the Danish Agency for Higher Education and Science will be using as a general term for:
+The Danish Student Survey the title that the Danish Agency for Higher Education and Science uses as a general term for:

-In future, the Danish Student Survey will be carried out every other year.
+The Danish Student Survey was carried out for the first time in 2020 - again in 2021 - and will be carried every other year (next time in 2023).
 Every three years (last time in 2020), data from the survey is used as the basis for AU's own assessment of the teaching environment to review the university's psychological, physical and aesthetic teaching environment.
 The scope of the questionnaire therefore varies from year to year, depending on what AU will use the results for.

 Since the introduction of the Education Environment Act in 2004, all Danish universities are legally committed to make this type of study.